jpverkamp/blog/content/programming/2013/2013-11-07-making-music-part-2-taking-shape.md

        (take '(B E A D G C F) num-flats)))
 ```

-It's mostly only confusing because I went ahead and supported some of the more esoteric keys (such as {{< wikipedia page="Dorian mode" text="Dorian" >}} and {{< wikipedia page="Lydian mode" text="Lydian" >}} mode).
+It's mostly only confusing because I went ahead and supported some of the more esoteric keys (such as [[wiki:Dorian mode|Dorian]]() and [[wiki:Lydian mode|Lydian]]() mode).
 The important part is that any valid combination with up to either seven sharps or flats can be returned.

 Next, we have the meter.
 This will normally be a fraction representing the number of beats per measure and how large a beat is.
 The only exception is that non-specified meters and `C` mean common time (4/4) and `C|` means cut time (2/2).